What is Survivalrun?

 Chopping wood: yeah sure, roasting marshmallows above a fire sounds warm and cozy, but to make that happen, first you need to chop a lot of wood!

-This once is a bit similar to the monkeyhang when it comes to technique: with horizontal nets you need to climb underneath the net to the other side.
+This one is a bit similar to the monkeyhang when it comes to technique: with horizontal nets you need to climb underneath the net to the other side.
 That does not stop our members from using them as a comfortable hammock for a break though 😉

 The Tarzanswing!
 This one is always awesome to do and you really get a kick out of it if you succeed.
-Practice your best primal screem, because this obstacle got its name for a reason!
+Practice your best primal scream, because this obstacle got its name for a reason!

 Of course these are only a couple of examples.
 But there’s an unlimited amount of possibilities!
-At every run you run, you will encounter obstackles you’ve never seen or practiced.
+At every run you run, you will encounter obstacles you’ve never seen or practiced.
 But the fun is precisely in figuring out on the spot what the best way is to cross an obstacle.
 And everyone is always ready to give advise and exchange tactics!